Here I am, in Ecuador, on a volunteer dive trip, and it is drama after drama around here! Isla de la Plata, Educador is one happening place!

 I have already blogged about the Humpback Whale we found entangled and could not save, so I won’t go into that.
 (Not All Entanglements End Happily).
 So let’s check out the drama!

-Last week, the Divemaster, Peg (another diver) and I ascended from our dive and …. no boat!
+Last week, the Divemaster, another diver and I ascended from our dive and …. no boat!
 There was a substitute captain on board, and a substitute crew member.
 We floated in the cold waves for an hour and 15 minutes before we were picked up by another dive boat, SHARK.
 I didn’t realize how tired and cold I was until I tried to climb the ladder into the boat!
 It isn’t that I thought we would die, we would have gotten to the island (most likely) before that, but it was uncomfortable being in the cold ocean swells with no boat in sight!
-Peg and Jose put up their “sausages” (inflatable orange or yellow flags that are shaped like sausages), and we took turns holding it.
+Our “sausages” (inflatable orange or yellow flags that are shaped like sausages), and we took turns holding it.
 The next thing you know, Blue Footed Boobies are landing next to us!
 Do you have any idea how long their beaks are?
 LONG AND SHARP!
 I took some photos as one of them tried to attack my camera.
 They are quite aggressive!
 While we were floating and holding off crazy Boobies, the dive boat was searching for us frantically.
 There was a search called out, but all is well that ends well, and we were rescued in plenty of time, and no harm done.
+Whew!

 It is amazing how quickly the weather and currents change here.
 You can be on a nice, calm dive, and end up in ripping current.
 Every dive has had mantas, though!
 At the full moon they swarmed.
 It is a privilege to be here, and to be a small part of this research project.
 Marine Megafauna scientist Andrea Marshall is a fierce advocate for sharks and rays, and her efforts helped put many species on the endangered list, and “no fishing” list.
 Check out their efforts at www.marinemegafauna.org, and donate if you feel the urge!
 Marine Megafauna Foundation also studies and works toward saving sea turtles.